Jermaine Mathews Jr.

 Jermaine Mathews Jr. (born March 28, 2005) is an American college football cornerback for the Ohio State Buckeyes.

-High school career
+Early life

 Mathews Jr. attended Winton Woods High School in Forest Park, Ohio.
 As a senior, he had 51 tackles, six interceptions with three of them returned for a touchdown.
 He committed to Ohio State University to play college football.

 College career

 Mathews Jr. earned playing time as a true freshman at Ohio State in 2023.
 He was named a freshman All-American.